 - Field serviceable level sensors versus internal pressure switches

 - For our customers’ convenience, BCSS will continue to service existing E-one pumps on our system for as long as needed.

-Is there anything I can’t put down the drain?
+Is there anything that I shouldn’t put down the drains?

 The wastewater system and grinder pump will handle all typical household wastewater.
 However, you should not allow unsuitable materials, such as grease, wipes and rags to enter the drains.
 We can send you a complete list of items, or you view it at baldwincountysewer.com/systemcare.
 Most or all of these items shouldn’t enter gravity sewer service lines or septic systems either.